 You will remember that, from a legal perspective, SoC or ‘Standard of Care‘ is defined as “providing health care in accordance with the standards of practice among members of the same health care profession with similar training and experience situated in the same or similar communities at the time the health care is rendered.”
-In other words, SoC does not come from what is taught in professional training, from public health policy, or even from clinical care guidelines like the one described below; although they can inform and help define an SoC.
+In other words, SoC does not come from what is taught in professional training, from public health policy, or even from a clinical guidelines document like the one we have just published; although they can inform and help define an SoC.
 Rather, Standard of Care comes from what a community of clinicians do in the actual provision of care.

 As Dr. Gary Fettke says: “When it starts to affect the welfare of my patients, enough is enough!”
 We have put a stake in the ground and say: “Enough is enough, the time for change is here!”
 If not us, then WHO and if not now, then WHEN??